-The biggest drawback to our after-school Kid’s Project is that kids don’t want to leave when their parents show up to take them home!
+The biggest drawback to our after-school Kid’s Project is that kids don’t want to leave when their parents/guardians show up to take them home!
 Part of that reason is the excellent staff from Chicago Danz Theatre Ensemble (CDE) who run the program.

 Meet Naomi Flores, a teaching artist with CDE since 2017.
 She has a bachelor’s degree in Industrial and Interactive Design from Syracuse University.
 She’s worked at several schools in the Chicago area, but primarily teaches at The Children’s School’s Kid’s Project.

 Naomi describes typical activities you might find during this innovative after-school-care program:

 “In addition to a daily check-in to talk about our school day, a snack, and ample time for free play, we work on several fun art and theater projects throughout the year.
 For example, this fall, we had fun creating outfits, costumes and characters.
 Thanks to a wonderful donor this summer, we had lots of corrugated cardboard to use to make our costumes larger than life.
 We started by creating large wings.
 Our students went on to create crowns, masks, and capes by drawing designs on, cutting, and decorating the cardboard.
 They often helped each other and were able to work in groups to achieve a certain look.”